anirudh-modi/JS-essentials/ES2015/Strings/iteratingoverstring.md

 ## Iterating over a string

-Since, `strings` are nothing but `iterables`, we can use the `for..of` loop to iterate over any string.
+Apart from using the traditional `for` loop over a string and the `for..in` loop, ES6 introduced a new operator which can be performed over `iterable`, and since, `string` are nothing but `iterable`, we can use the `for..of` loop to iterate over any string.
 The `for..of` loop will iterate over the string and give a value present in the `string`.
 The details of the `for..of` loop will be discussed later in the `iterators` chapter.
 Let's look at a small example though.

 ````javascript
 let str = 'Hello';